Quantum computing: Quantum information processing

 Computer engineers typically describe a modern computer's operation in terms of classical electrodynamics.
-In these "classical" computers, some components (such as semiconductors and random number generators) may rely on quantum behavior; however, because they are not isolated from their environment, any quantum information eventually quickly decoheres.
+In these computers, components, such as semiconductors and random number generators, may rely on quantum behavior; however, because they are not isolated from their environment, any quantum information eventually quickly decoheres.
 While programmers may depend on probability theory when designing a randomized algorithm, quantum-mechanical notions such as superposition and wave interference are largely irrelevant in program analysis.

+The "classical" in classical computation thus refers to the computational model, not to whether the microscopic physics of the hardware is ultimately quantum-mechanical.
+A conventional digital computer can be described by classical states and transition rules: memory stores bits, while logic elements transform one configuration of bits into another.
+This computational behavior is not tied to electronics, and can be abstracted through the idea of a Turing machine, a mechanical device that performs deterministic transformations on a finite state.
+In principle, the same classical transition rules can be implemented by some entirely classical mechanical device, possibly with a fixed slow-down in physical time.
+If a classical computation uses randomness, this can be modeled as access to random classical bits rather than as coherent quantum information.
+A quantum computer, by contrast, uses coherent quantum states, so that superposition, relative phase, and interference are part of the computation itself, and have no classical counterpart.

-Quantum programs, in contrast, rely on precise control of coherent quantum systems.
+Quantum programs instead rely on precise control of coherent quantum systems.
 Physicists describe these systems mathematically using linear algebra.
 Complex numbers model probability amplitudes, vectors model quantum states, and matrices model the operations that can be performed on these states.
 Programming a quantum computer is then a matter of composing operations in such a way that the resulting program computes a useful result in theory and is implementable in practice.